 Why a refund can be refused

-Your bank can only refuse a refund for an unauthorised payment if:
+Your bank can generally only refuse a refund for an unauthorised payment if:

-- it can prove you authorised the transaction – though your bank cannot simply say that use of your password, card and PIN conclusively proves you authorised a payment
+- it can prove you authorised the transaction – though your bank cannot simply say that use of your password, card or PIN conclusively proves you authorised a payment

 - it can prove you are at fault because you acted fraudulently or because you deliberately, or with ‘gross negligence’, failed to protect the details of your card, PIN or password in a way that allowed the transaction

-You may have to pay up to the first £50 of an unauthorised transaction if your card has been lost or stolen, or your bank can show you failed to keep the details of your password or PIN safe.
+You may have to pay up to the first £35 of an unauthorised transaction if your card has been lost or stolen or misappropriated unless this was not detectable by you, or the bank, its agents or staff were at fault.

 However, you will not be liable for any unauthorised payments made after you notified the bank or card issuer of the loss, theft or unauthorised use of your card or password – unless it can prove you acted fraudulently.